 Create a Playlist

-Having the family together is a blast.
-The smell of Christmas food and the Christmas decoration make the atmosphere very cosy.
+Christmas Eve: The smell of Christmas food and the Christmas decoration make the atmosphere very cosy.
 Another factor that makes the night exceptional is the background music.
 Spotify let you create individual playlists for this time of year.
 Do not forget to include the hits “Silent Night,” “All I want for Christmas is you” and “Last Christmas.”